dennisss/dacha/pkg/vision/mocap/index.md

             - DP Width: 0.24511 mm
             - DP Spacing: 0.138684 mm

-PCBs are 48 x 80mm
+**LED Board**

+Basically any stackup with FR4, 4 layer, ENIG plating will work.
+All the high current traces are really wide and the expectation is that a heatsink will be mounted to deal with the thermals.

+**Stencils**

-Recommend getting 2 140x140mm stencils (one for each side of the PCB)
+Per-board recommend getting 2 140x140mm stencils (one for each side of the PCB).

-Traces:

-- POE Taps
-    - 1mm clearance
-    - 0.3mm track width

-- Both MIPS and ethernet needs to be 100 ohm differential impedance
+- Get them 'electropolished' since some of the pitches are very small.

 #### Mechanical Assembly